Take a sneak peek at the new NIST.gov and let us know what you think!

 Develops, advances, and deploysmeasurement science to reduce risk of fire spread in wildland-urban interface (WUI) communities.
 Carries outmission-related measurement science research and services to develop risk exposure metrics; predict spread of fires in WUI communities; assess fire performance of structures and communities; mitigate effects of WUI fires on structures and communities; and conduct disaster and failure studies to reduce risk of fire hazard in WUI communities.

-Fire Risk Reduction in Communities Program—The objective of the Fire Risk Reduction in Communities Program is to develop and deploy advances in measurement science to improve the resilience of communities and structures to unwanted fires …
+Fire Risk Reduction in Communities Program—To develop and deploy advances in measurement science to improve the resilience of communities and structures to unwanted fires through innovative fire protection and response technologies and …

-WUI Fire Data Collection and Exposure Modeling Project—The Wildland-Urban Interface (WUI) is defined as a location where structures meet or intermingle with undeveloped wildland.
-Since 2000 in California alone, an average of over one thousand …
+WUI Fire Data Collection and Exposure Modeling Project—The Wildland-Urban Interface (WUI) is defined as the location where structures and communities meet or intermingle with undeveloped wildland.
+In the USA, over 46 million homes in over 70,000 …

 Watch the video: With Its Dragon, NIST Aims to Reduce the Toll of Wildfires